adsk-ui/idiomatic.js/readme.md

         break;
     }

-    // 7.A.1.2
+    // 8.A.1.2
     // A alternate approach that supports composability and reusability is to
-    // use an object to store "cases" and a function to delegate:
+    // use an object to store 'cases' and a function to delegate:

     var cases, delegator;